l-mb/l-mb.github.io/content/2025-08-02-the-AImperors-new-clothes.md

-For example, when Claude.ai's Opus 4 (an expensive to train and expensive to use model with extended thinking and "deep research" enabled) generates a "report" in response to a fairly well-crafted prompt asking about a product's specification includes a long explanation that it couldn't find the required facts to answer the question, claiming to have "extensively" researched the official channels, technical forums, etc (stating to have incorporated **541** sources), and then proceeds from that assumption to generate the rest of the response —
+For example, when Claude.ai's Opus 4 (an expensive to train and expensive to use model with extended thinking and "deep research" enabled) "report" in response to a fairly well-crafted prompt asking about a product's specification includes a long explanation that it couldn't find the required facts to answer the question, claiming to have "extensively" researched the official channels, technical forums, etc (stating to have incorporated **541** sources), and then proceeds from that assumption to generate the rest of the response —

 This *might* be reasonable and certainly reads as such, right?
 It researched way more sources than any human would have.